LLMBridge: Reducing Costs to Access LLMs in a Prompt-Centric Internet: Motivation

+While the design space for LLM proxies is large, in this paper, we focus specifically on proxy functionally that can reduce the \emph{cost} of accessing LLMs.
+These optimizations have broad applicability, but are particularly useful for cost-conscious users, such as those in developing regions, researchers, students, etc -- anyone who cannot afford to always use the highest quality (and highest cost) model available in the market.
+As prior work in developing regions has shown, users in these areas are particularly cost sensitive and are willing to make various compromises if that results in lower cost~\cite{missit}.

-\paragraph{Background on LLM Cost.} The cost of an LLM typically depends on the number of input and output \emph{tokens}, with one word being roughly 1.3 tokens~\cite{openai_docs}.
-Typically, output tokens cost more than input tokens.
-For example, output tokens are 5\ttimes{} as costly as input tokens for Claude 3 models~\cite{anthropic}.
-The cost also varies across models.
-Even as new models are released that are cheaper than their predecessors, the state of the art models remain costly.
-For example, Claude Opus output tokens are 375\ttimes{} as costly as Amazon Titan Text Lite on AWS bedrock~\cite{bedrock_pricing}.
-Table~\ref{cost-table} lists example use case costs.
-While small individually, in the aggregate these costs can add up to a large bill.
-Low income users are likely to find this price prohibitive~\cite{missit}.
-To better support these users, we investigate three strategies to reduce cost.
+The cost of an LLM typically varies across models and depends on the number of input and output \emph{tokens}, with one word being roughly 1.3 tokens~\cite{openai_docs}.
+Generally, output tokens cost more than input tokens (5\ttimes{} difference for Claude 3 models~\cite{anthropic}).
+As new models are released that are cheaper than their predecessors, state of the art models remain costly.
+For example, GPT-4.5 is 250\ttimes{} as costly as GPT4o-mini~\cite{azure_openai_pricing}.